edsandorf/spdesign/README.md

 for valuable feedback on a beta version of the package.

-We would also like to acknowledge all those who have contributed with bug reports: Gabriele Iannaccone, Petr Mariel, Julian Sagebiel
+We would also like to acknowledge all those who have contributed with bug reports: Gabriele Iannaccone, Petr Mariel, Julian Sagebiel, Huu-Luat Do

 The package comes with no warranty and the authors cannot be held liable for errors or mistakes resulting from use.
 The authors acknowledge